 So, the Ladakh season is here again.
-Some people are already there and the rest are planning.
+After the gloominess of multiple pandemic waves, things are gradually reopening and people are resuming their usual activities.
+The bus service to Leh is also resuming from what I have managed to figure out.
 As usual, if you are going for the first time, you must be frantically searching for basic information.
 So, I thought I will simplify the process for you.
 As a budget traveller, I never take flights, and due to my love for Himachal, I prefer the Delhi-Manali-Ladakh route.

 The Himachal Road Transport Corporation (HRTC) runs regular bus services to Leh in the tourist season, starting from Late June/early July and it runs till mid to end September, depending on weather and road conditions.
 However, there are several buses leaving from different points, and offering different types of facilities.
 So, this can be a bit confusing if you are going for the first time.

 To be honest, I always take it slow, and spend several days in between, before reaching the final destination.
 However, not everyone has that much time at hand and for such people, you even have buses from Delhi nowadays.
 On the other hand, you can always catch them from Manali or even Keylong.
 Also, the time taken and rate depends on he nature of the bus.
 There are some ordinary buses running, who are cheaper (and personally I find them more enjoyable) but there are more expensive buses too.